 Let's look at a few common scenarios to see how the Event element works in practice.

 In this scenario, you have a team training meeting which has compulsory attendance.
 There is no pre-work or post-meeting information.
 Everyone will be attending as the meeting is compulsory.
 You simply want to share the meeting information with explorers and record their training hours.

-- In that section, add an Event.
+In that section, add an Event.
 Select 'Meeting' type and fill in the relevant meeting details.
 In the requirements settings, set attendance to 'Automatic' and leave everything else unchecked.
-In the progress settings, select 'Explorer cannot conquer this article until all requirements are met.'
+In the progress settings, select 'Explorer cannot complete this article until all requirements are met.'

-After the end of the meeting, explorers will automatically be marked as attending and their progress set to conquered (without them having to return to the article).
+After the end of the meeting, explorers will automatically be marked as attending and their progress set to completed (without them having to return to the article).